How can I calculate my baggage fees?

 How many free bags can I check?

-For all other flights, the general rule1 is up to 2 checked bags allowed per passenger, with no extra charge.
+For all other flights, the general rule¹ is 1 checked bag allowed per passenger, with no extra charge.
 For certain routes, specific allowances apply.

 Can I benefit of special exceptions from standard baggage allowance?

 Special exceptions regarding standard baggage allowance apply for:

 - SkyMiles Medallion Members and SkyMiles credit cardmembers from American Express.